 - A current AZ IVP Fingerprint Clearance Card

-- A full-time contracted teaching position in an area that meets the requirements for the AZ Intern program
+- A full-time contracted teaching position in an area that meets the requirements for the Arizona Teaching Intern program

 Knowledge in the field of education is expanded when we have information at our fingertips.
 Clicking on any of the links below will open up the world of education to you.
 Here, you can probe state and federal departments of education; investigate education career prospects; quick link to professional and content standard organizations; and discover professional development opportunities.
 Happy exploring!